Reach Up to attain your full potential - Read and absorb knowledge in a broad range of topics.

 The above Testimonial came from Fred G. Another Testimonial, from Marie E., follows here:

 In 1931, Lloyd Jeck was born in the small British Columbia town of McBride.
 This mountain valley lies west of the Canadian Rocky Mountains along the eastern border of the province.
-Many of the stories, contained in the three books that he has written, are centred in and around this spectacular location.
-Excerpts from two reader testimonials are shown above.
+Many of the stories, contained in the four books that he has written, are centred in and around this spectacular

 CONTACT Us